 - Have a cumulative GPA of 2.00 or higher on all previous college work.

-- If you previously attended The University of Alabama, please see the "Applying for Readmission" section.
+- If you previously attended The University of Alabama, please see the “Applying for Readmission” section of the admissions website.

 How to apply to LifeTrack

 All undergraduate students enrolling in New College LifeTrack must be admitted to The University of Alabama.
-So the fist step is to complete the application for UA admission.
-Here are the steps:
+So, you must complete the application for UA admission.

 Step One: Filling out a New College LifeTrack Data Form

 This data form is separate from the UA Undergraduate admission application.
 Fill out the data form here.